-Manchester: Terror Threat Level Raised to Critical – soldiers join police on streets in key areas of the country
+Manchester: Terror Threat Level Raised to Critical – soldiers to join police on streets in key areas of the country

 Military personnel will now be deployed to protect key sites as a result of the new threat level.